 A total of 20 samples (10 each for surface soil and water) were randomly collected within the study area.
 The soil samples (500 g) and water samples (500 ml) were package in 10 separate plastic containers.
 The soil samples were air-dried for about 5 days and then oven-dried for 3 to 4 hours at 105 0C.
 The samples were then ground and sieved with a 2 mm size mesh.
 The fine powder was then sealed, weighed and kept for 4 weeks for the short-lived daughters to attain equilibrium.

 About 500 ml of each of the water samples was acidified in 1 ml of concentrated HNO3 and evaporated to near dryness on a hot plate in a fumhood.
 The residue in the beaker was rinsed with 1 M HNO3 and evaporated again in near dryness.
 The residue was dissolved in minimum amount of 1 M HNO3 and transferred into a weighed 25 mm stainless planchet.
 The planchet with its content was heated until all moisture evaporated.
 It was store in a desiccator and allowed to cool and prevented from absorbing moisture.
-Both samples were analysed using NaI(TI) detector at the National Institute of Radiation Protection and Research (NIRPR), Ibadan.
+Both samples were analysed usingCit NaI(TI) detector at the National Institute of Radiation Protection and Research (NIRPR), Ibadan.

 Estimation of Radiological Parameters